 Botanical Name: Viola Tricolor

-The five-petaled flowers are pretty and come in a mix of colors like purple, yellow, white, and violet-blue.
+The five-petaled flowers are pretty and come in various colors like purple, yellow, white, and violet-blue.

 17. Fuchsia